Cognitive Behavioral Therapy (CBT) for Depression

 When you go through the therapy directory to find a cognitive behavioral therapist, you will find many different options.
 You need to research your therapist before you begin full sessions.
 You will likely be with your therapist for quite some time.
-Depending on the severity of your depression, you can expect to spend anywhere from a few months to a couple years in treatment.
+Depending on the severity of your depression, you can expect to spend anywhere from a few months to a couple of years in treatment.
 It’s important that you find someone whom you feel comfortable with and whom you can respect.
 Your own cooperation is essential.
 CBT relies on patient interaction and discovery.
 The therapist is not there to do the work for you.
 The therapist is there to facilitate your discovery and help you develop positive behavior mechanisms instead of the negative ones that increase the depression.

 National Institute of Health (2011) “Cognitive Behavioral Therapy for Mood Disorders: Efficacy, Moderators and Mediators” Ellen Driessen, M.Sc. and Steven D. Hollon, Ph.D.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2933381/